CloudHolic/ruta/docs/testing.md

 checked.

-**`impossible` is empty, and that is a real result rather than an oversight.** The tier is reserved for files that cannot be compared even once v2.0 is complete. `T` does not qualify: it can be provided by compiling `vendor/lua-tests/ltests/` into the reference, so those files are deferred, not unreachable.
+**`impossible` is empty, and that is a real result rather than an oversight.** The tier is reserved for files that cannot be compared even once v2.0 is complete. `T` does not qualify — but the reason is narrower than "compile `vendor/lua-tests/ltests/` into the reference."

+`ltests.h` shows that `T` is two things at once.
+One is a Lua library (`lua_checkmemory`, a deliberately failable allocator, internal object dumps), and it reaches PUC-Lua's internals rather than its public C API — `lua_printobj` takes a `GCObject *`.
+The other is a build
+configuration: assertions on, jump tables off, `LUAI_MAXSTACK` cut to 68000, `LUAI_MAXCCALLS` to 180, `LUAL_BUFFERSIZE` to 23, the string table minimum to 2.
+Every size is shrunk so that ordinary programs hit boundaries that a normal build would never reach.

+So the three `v2.0` files need the C ABI layer **and a ruta-side equivalent of `T`** — heap verification, an allocator that fails on command, internal dumps — **and a build profile with the same shrunken constants**.
+That is reimplementation, not reuse: what `T` exposes is PUC-Lua's internals, and ruta does not have PUC-Lua's internals.

+Deferred, then, rather than unreachable.
 The tier is kept because a file could still land in it, and an empty tier is an honest thing to print.

 Three files are skipped and excluded from the denominator: `heavy.lua`, a stress test `all.lua` never invokes which deliberately exhausts memory and runs past the timeout, and